The BPS decomposition theorem: Introduction

 \begin{ACK} We are grateful to Sebastian Schlegel Mejia for helpful discussions and to Andrei Negu\c t for asking about the torus equivariant version of integrality.
 The first author is thankful to Shrawan Kumar for pushing him to think about the results in the paper.
-The second author is grateful to Pavel Safronov for discussions on Langlands duality for $3$-manifolds.
+The second author is grateful to Pavel Safronov for discussions on Langlands duality for $3$-manifolds and Yalong Cao for a discussion on Kirwan surjectivity.
 The second author was supported by JSPS KAKENHI Grant Number 25K17229. \end{ACK}